fauzanngrh/API-Assignment/README.md

-# API Programmer Assignment - Nutech Integrasi
+# API Programmer Assignment

-This project is part of a technical test assignment for the API Programmer position at Nutech Integrasi.
+This project is part of a technical test assignment for the Node JS Developer position.

 ## 📦 Tech Stack